timbru31/spigot-anti-piracy-backend/README.md

 ### Installation

-Ensure that your server you wish to run the piracy backend with is running at least **Node 10 LTS**
+Ensure that your server you wish to run the piracy backend with is running at least **Node.js v12 LTS**

 #### Normal Installation